 2. Burmese Rubies are much younger than the those from East Africa

 During certain times in history, the tectonic movement has resulted in large-scale shifts in the Earth’s surface, resulting in the mineral formation and creating regions called organic belts.
 A lot of the finest ruby mines fall into such zones, according to Hughes’ book.

-3. Burma Rubies are not leading the high amount of fine quality Rubies
+3. Burma Ruby gemstones are not leading the high amount of fine quality Rubies

-Burma Ruby has always been strong with mining records from Burma dating back almost 500 years.
+Burma Ruby has always been strong with mining records from Burma.

 The best gemstones come from alluvial deposits because millions of years of weathering naturally remove the impure cracked portions, which leaves behind the purest part of the ruby.

-4. Burmese rubies can be compared to fine rubies from Mozambique:
+4. Burmese rubies as compared to Mozambique rubies: